albar965/albar965.github.io/littlenavmap-faq.md

 **Note that many of these issues are a result of MSFS limitations and cannot be fixed in** *Little Navmap* **.**

--  **Active pause in MSFS breaks the connection and does not allow to reconnect even when restarting *Little Navmap*.
-   This is a MSFS issue.
-Use the key `Esc` for normal pause or click the toolbar button for pause to avoid problems.
-   You can also start active pause as usual and stop it using the active pause toolbar button.
-This keeps the connection stable.**
--  **Some third-party plugins like traffic add-ons might cause connection issues when used together with *Little Navmap*.**
--  Autoconnect to the simulator does not work reliably.
--  City and state names are missing in the search (fixed with *Little Navmap* 2.8.2.beta).
 -  Navdata updates are not read properly from the MSFS scenery library.
 This is in general no issue since you can also update the navdata in *Little Navmap* with the Navigraph FMS Data Manager to keep the program in sync with MSFS.
 Stock data is not affected by this.
 See :ref:`load-scenery-library-dialog-msfs-apt-navdata`.